thestriver/AWS_SSA/AWS_SSA.md

 Compute:

 **AWS Fargate** is a serverless, pay-as-you-go compute engine that lets you focus on building applications without managing servers
 **Amazon Elastic Kubernetes Service (EKS)** is a managed service and certified Kubernetes conformant to run Kubernetes on AWS and on-premises

 **Amazon Elastic Container Service**
 Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service that helps you easily deploy, manage, and scale containerized applications.

+**AWS Step Functions** is a low-code visual workflow service used to orchestrate AWS services, automate business processes, and build serverless applications.

 Management and Governance:
 **AWS Config**